-Roomba vacuum maker iRobot betting big on the 'smart' home
+CORRECTED-Roomba vacuum maker iRobot betting big on the 'smart' home

 Companies like Amazon, Google and Apple could also use the data to recommend home goods for customers to buy, said Hoffman.

-One potential downside is that selling data about users' homes raises clear privacy issues, said Ben Rose, an analyst who covers iRobot for Battle Road Research.
+One potential downside is that sharing data about users' homes raises clear privacy issues, said Ben Rose, an analyst who covers iRobot for Battle Road Research.
 Customers could find it "sort of a scary thing," he said.

-Angle said iRobot would not sell data without its customers' permission, but he expressed confidence most would give their consent in order to access the smart home functions.
+Angle said iRobot would not sharing data without its customers' permission, but he expressed confidence most would give their consent in order to access the smart home functions.

 Another Roomba risk is that cheaper cleaning products are what consumers really want.
 In May, the New York Times' Sweethome blog dethroned the $375 Roomba 690 as its most-recommended robovac in favor of the $220 Eufy RoboVac 11, saying the connectivity and other advanced features of the former would not justify the greater cost for most users.